This article appeared in Knife Magazine, July 2020.

 The North Carolina law enables the individual to exercise more autonomy and discretion.
 It also allows for possession while one is proceeding “to or from.”

 Using deadly force in self-defense against an aggressor is an example of an affirmative defense regarding the use, as opposed to mere possession, of a weapon.
 Given the fundamental right of self-defense recognized in U.S. law, one would expect that carrying or possessing a knife in the event of confrontation is universally allowed.
 However, it is unlawful in many states to carry knives as weapons beyond one’s home.
-Knives which have weapon characteristics are often restricted.
+Knives that have weapon characteristics are often restricted.
 In states such as New York, expressing to a police officer that one’s purpose for possession of a knife includes self-defense is sufficient to sustain a conviction for possession of a “dangerous knife” under § 265.01(2).

 The State of Ohio knife law provides an affirmative defense to its concealed weapon possession statute, 2923.12, under strictly limited circumstances.
 One such defense is where the individual’s business or occupation renders him particularly susceptible to criminal attack.
 Another is if while engaging in a lawful activity, one has a reasonable cause to fear a criminal attack on himself or his family, such as would justify a prudent person in going armed.
-Under Ohio law any knife can be a weapon if:
+Under Ohio law, any knife can be a weapon if:

 - It was designed for use as a weapon,